Labeling of Hazardous Art Materials Act (LHAMA) Evaluation

 Intertek’s board-certified toxicologists provide LHAMA evaluations in compliance with ASTM D-4236 for a wide range of art materials marketed in the United States.

 Intertek’s board-certified toxicologists review the products and specify the appropriate Chronic Hazard Statements, as needed.
-Intertek can also suggest other labeling phrases, warnings and warning symbols that may be necessary on the package of the product other than LHAMA requirements (e.g. California Proposition 65).
+Intertek can also suggest other labeling phrases, warnings and warning symbols that may be necessary on the package of the product other than LHAMA requirements (e.g., California Proposition 65).
+Upon request, Intertek can also evaluate the art material formulations for compliance with other regulations including the Federal Hazardous Substances Act (FHSA) (16 CFR Part 1500) and/or the Consumer Chemicals and Containers Regulations (CCCR) (SOR /2001-269) should products also be marketed in Canada.

 Our LHAMA services include: